-I hear you have a famous pug in the office, can I come pet him?
+I hear you have dogs in the office, can I come pet them?

 Absolutely!
 We love animals and love having them in the shop with us while we make all this cool stuff.
 If you're not a dog person, just call us and let us know.
 We will make sure to put the little guys away before you come in.
-If you would like to take a selfie with Morty the Pug the cost is 1 pizza crust.
-A selfie with Jake the Corgi will set you back at least 20 ear scratches and photo with Charlie is free because he just wants you to watch him spin around in circles.
+If you would like to take a selfie with Jake the Corgi that will set you back at least 20 ear scratches and photo with Charlie is free because he just wants you to watch him spin around in circles.

 What kind of artwork do you need?